KiUngSong/Vision/README.md

 # Vision
 Repository of Various Test & Implementation of Vision models
 * Auto augmentation was used by using the work of https://github.com/DeepVoltaire/AutoAugment
-* trainer.py used CutMix & MixUp
+* trainer.py used CutMix & MixUp to train image classification models

-## Classification
+## Image Classification
 * EfficientNet
 * Vision Transformer(ViT)